 The EMPRESS OF SCOTLAND passing under the Quebec Bridge

 on passage from Quebec to Montreal

-The centre span of the Quebec Bridge being hoisted into position in September 1916.
+The centre span of the Quebec Bridge being hoisted into position

 On arriving and sailing, my station was on the bridge with the Captain, Staff Captain and Second Officer, who was my senior on the 12 to 4 watch at sea.
 This was not a problem for me as for part of my cadetship I had been bridge cadet for arrivals and departures.
 When no fourth officer had been carried on my Clan Line voyages, I was frequently on watch with the chief officer on his 4 to 8 watch.

 After leaving Greenock we settled into our watchkeeping routine.
 The first (navigator) and fourth officers on the 4 to 8; the second and fifth on the 12 to 4, and the third officer (who held a master's certifcate) on the 8 to 12, with the day worker chief officer on stand-by to go on the bridge if the weather or visibility became poor.
 The captain and staff captain always appeared to be busy with other heads of departments, and the four radio officers laboured away with high speed Morse messages for the ship's daily newspaper, ice reports, and six-hourly weather reports to shore stations.

 My days and nights were busy.
 Before each bridge watch I mustered my deck watch at the emergency boat (No.1 or No.2).
 After each watch we held fire drill and each day I went along a different deck with my plug-in telephone testing the fire alarms.
 This ensured that junior officers knew every nook and cranny on board.
 The fourth officer was the met. officer and had plenty to keep him busy as well as the boat drills.
 Life was well ordered.